abbbi/pbsindex/README.md

 `pbsindex` decodes Proxmox `catalog.pcat1` files and dynamic index files (`.pcat1.didx`), and can index catalog contents into SQLite for fast search.

+Using this tool, you can create a searchable file index for all of your existing file backups within a proxmox backup server datastore.

 ## What it supports

 - Decode plain `catalog.pcat1` and print entries.